davidgeorgehope/launchdarkly/README.md

 Enter a username, client key and sdk key.

 Go to launch darkly and test turning on/off the flags for specific users.

+Provided everything is working correctly you should see that the Edit Button will enable/disable depending on the 'edit-note' flag and that the text below the table will change depending on the 'backend-note' flag.